Just a Little (Liberty X song)

 "Just a Little" is a song by English-Irish pop group Liberty X. Written by singer Michelle Escoffery and produced by the BigPockets, it was released on 13 May 2002 as the third single from the group's debut studio album, Thinking It Over.
 The song proved to be Liberty X's breakthrough to mainstream and critical success, in the process overtaking fellow Popstars alumni Hear'Say in terms of success.

 The song reached number one on the UK Singles Chart and reached the top 10 in Australia, Ireland, the Netherlands and New Zealand.
 The music video features the group as a gang of professional burglars (with two of its members, Jessica Taylor and Kelli Young, wearing tight black latex catsuits) who steal a diamond from an atrium at the Vintners' Hall in London.

+Background

+"Just a Little" was written by Michelle Escoffery along with brothers George and John Hammond Hagan from The BigPockets.
+The song was initially composed with the intention of being pitched to Tom Jones, but was subsequently considered for Anastacia, before being shelved.
+It later came to the attention of Malcolm Dunbar, Liberty X's A&R representative at V2 Records, who persuaded Escoffery and The BigPockets to allow the group to record the track for their debut studio album, Thinking It Over (2002).
+The song was ultimately included on the album on the condition that The BigPockets would also serve as its producers.
+Liberty X member Kelli Young later recalled that the group immediately recognized the song's commercial potential upon hearing Escoffery's demo, stating that they believed it would become a number-one hit from the outset.